Walt Disney Animation Studios: 2019–present: Ongoing changes & struggles

-Raya and the Last Dragon, a CGI fantasy-adventure film, was released in March 2021.
+Raya and the Last Dragon, a fantasy-adventure film, was released in March 2021.
 Due to the COVID-19 pandemic, it was released simultaneously in theaters and on Disney+ with Premier Access.
 The film was accompanied in theaters with the animated short Us Again.
-Raya and the Last Dragon grossed over $130 million at the box office and became a hit on the streaming charts after its Premier Access charge expired on Disney+ and became the third most streamed film title of 2021.
+Raya and the Last Dragon grossed over $130 million at the box office and became a hit on the streaming charts after its Premier Access charge expired on Disney+.
+The film became the third most streamed film title of 2021.
 The film also received a nomination for the Academy Award for Best Animated Feature.

 In August 2021, it was reported that Disney Animation was opening a new animation studio in Vancouver.
 Operations at the Vancouver studio started in 2022, with former Disney Animation finance lead Amir Nasrabadi serving as head for the studio.
-The Vancouver studio will work on the animation for the Disney+-exclusive long-form series and future Disney+ specials, while the short-form series will be animated at the Burbank studio.
-Preproduction and storyboarding for the long-form series and specials will also take place at the Burbank studio.
+The Vancouver studio works on the animation for the Disney+-exclusive long-form series and future Disney+ specials, while the short-form series are animated at the Burbank studio.
+Pre-production and storyboarding for the long-form series and specials also take place at the Burbank studio.

-In November 2021, the studio released Encanto, a CGI musical-fantasy film.
+In November 2021, the studio released Encanto, a musical-fantasy film.
 Due to the COVID-19 pandemic, the film was given an exclusive 30-day theatrical run in theaters and was released to Disney+ on December 24, 2021.
 It was released in theaters with the 2D/CG hybrid short Far from the Tree.
-Although Encanto was not able to break-even at the box-office by grossing $256 million against its $120–150 million budget, it went viral over the 2021 holiday season and achieved wider commercial success after its digital release to Disney+.
+Although Encanto was not able to break-even at the box office by grossing $256 million against its $120–150 million budget, it went viral over the 2021 holiday season and achieved wider commercial success after its digital release to Disney+.
 The film went on to win the Academy Award for Best Animated Feature, and received Academy Award nominations for Best Original Score and Best Original Song.

-In November 2022, the studio released the CGI action-adventure film Strange World.
-It received positive reviews but failed at the box office, grossing $27.8 million on a budget of $135–180 million, with an estimated loss of $100–147 million.
+In November 2022, the studio released the action-adventure film Strange World.
+Although the film received positive reviews, it was a box-office failure, grossing $73 million worldwide on a budget of $135–180 million, with an estimated loss of $100–147 million.

+By 2023, the studio had opened a new apprentice program for hand-drawn animators.
+That same year, the live-action/animated short film Once Upon a Studio was released to celebrate Disney's 100th anniversary, which occurred in October 2023.
+It went on to win the award for Outstanding Animated Short Form Program at the 3rd Children's and Family Emmy Awards.

+The 2D/CG hybrid musical-fantasy film Wish was released in November 2023.
+The film's theme is inspired by Disney's 100th anniversary.
+It received mixed reviews from critics and grossed roughly $255 million worldwide against a production budget of $175–200 million, resulting in a loss of an estimated $131 million.
+The film was nominated for several awards, including the Golden Globe Award for Best Animated Feature Film.